Editorial Standards

 Who must file and when

 You must file Form 8594 if you are the buyer or the seller in a transfer of a group of assets that makes up a trade or business and goodwill or going concern could attach.
-Attach the form to your federal income tax return for the year the sale occurs.
+Attach the form to your federal income tax return for the year the sale occurs (its filing deadline follows the underlying income tax return's deadline, including extensions, rather than being a separate Form 8594 deadline).
 If price changes later, for example an earnout pays or is forfeited, the affected party files a new Form 8594 as a Supplemental Statement for the year the change is taken into account.

 The IRS “About Form 8594” page confirms the current revision and links to the instructions.
 Always check the page’s date stamp before filing, since it notes recent developments.
 As of December 4, 2025, there were no additional developments listed.